mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

 About
 -----

-This repository is a fork of `Bitcoin Core`_ which contains protocol changes to support the `Zerocash protocol`_.
+The Zcash repository is a fork of `Bitcoin Core <https://github.com/bitcoin/bitcoin>`_ which contains protocol changes to support the `Zerocash protocol <https://z.cash/technology/index.html>`_.
 This implements the Zcash cryptocurrency, which maintains a separate ledger from the Bitcoin network, for several reasons, the most immediate of which is that the consensus protocol is different.